-Where a developer seeks to depart from the policy, a financial appraisal will be required to justify any lower level of affordable housing.
+Where a developer seeks to depart from the policy, a financial appraisal will be required to justify any lower level of affordable housing, and prove that the requirements of the policy make the site unviable.

-5.31 The NPPF states that in order to deliver a wide choice of high quality homes, LPAs should use an evidence base to ensure that the Local Plan meets the full, objectively assessed needs for market and affordable housing.
+5.33 The NPPF states that in order to deliver a wide choice of high quality homes, LPAs should use an evidence base to ensure that the Local Plan meets the full, objectively assessed needs for market and affordable housing.
 In rural areas, LPAs should be responsive to local circumstances and plan housing development to reflect local needs, particularly for affordable housing.